pedroafreitas/pontosNaWeb/Catalog/notes.md

 We need to add our localhost and the port on appsettings.
 We can create a class to put settign inside c# (it can be named either Settings, Configuration or Options).

 How Mongo works in c#?

+Secret managment: we've got the appsettings, which has our host and port.
+But, this is not a good ideia to save a password in any file.
+The way to change it is to tell our api how to handle it.

+Ways to manage secrets is: using command line args, env variables and cloud sources.